Captain Tatham of Tatham Island

 Captain Tatham of Tatham Island, sometimes shortened to Captain Tatham, is a 1909 adventure novel by the British writer Edgar Wallace.
 It is not told in a straight linear narrative, as with most Wallace novels, but instead consists of a series of witness statements by various characters involved.
-In subsequent rereleases its title was changed first to The Island of Galloping Gold and then Eve's Island.
+In rereleases its title was changed first to The Island of Galloping Gold and then Eve's Island.

 An American adventurer sets out to found a new state on an uninhabited Pacific island.
 He supports his endeavour by running a thoroughbred racehorse in a series of English races and winning a fortune.